-This is the sixth blog post in a series looking at an array of issues in 2019 related to weapons use, the arms trade and security assistance, at times offering recommendations.
+This is the first blog post in a series looking at an array of issues in 2021 related to weapons use, the arms trade and security assistance, at times offering recommendations.

-Jeff Abramson is a non-resident senior fellow at the Arms Control Association and manages the Forum on the Arms Trade.
+Jeff Abramson is a senior fellow at the Arms Control Association and manages the Forum on the Arms Trade